|Rose-ringed parakeet||ISEIA: C0|

 Status and distribution in Luxembourg

 Nine observations of the ring-necked parakeet in Luxembourg are documented so far.
 The first brood of the species in Luxembourg was documented in 2019 in the Clair-Chêne forest in Esch/Alzette.

 The rose-ringed parakeet’s preferred habitats are parks, gardens and forests, especially those situated in suburban areas.
-However, as long as food supplies are adequate, enough cavities are available and temperatures do not drop too low, the species, also known as ring-necked parakeet, is not restricted to the (sub)urban environment.
-This bird species has the potential to outcompete native cavity-nesting species for nest sites – effects on rare cavity-nesting birds are however not yet documented.
-In addition, the species could become a serious agricultural pest (fruit trees, vineyards, etc.) and may carry diseases that could be harmful to poultry, other native fauna and humans (Source: http://ias.biodiversity.be/species/show/23).
+However, as long as food supplies are adequate, enough cavities are available and temperatures do not drop too low, the species (also known as the ring-necked parakeet) is not restricted to the (sub)urban environment.
+This bird species has the potential to out-compete native cavity-nesting species for nest sites – effects on rare cavity-nesting birds are, however, not yet documented.
+In addition, the species could become a serious agricultural pest (fruit trees, vineyards, etc) and may carry diseases that could be harmful to poultry, other native fauna and humans (Source: http://ias.biodiversity.be/species/show/23).

 ISEIA protocol: C1 (3+1+1+1) (Ries et al. 2014: 199).